Yang Chen-Ning: Personal life and death

 Yang married Tu Chih-li (杜致禮 (杜致礼, Dù Zhìlǐ)), a teacher, in 1950; they had two sons and a daughter together.
 His father-in-law was the Kuomintang general Du Yuming.
 Tu died in October 2003.
 In January 2005, Yang married Weng Fan (翁帆 (Wēng Fān)), a university student.
-They met in 1995 at a physics seminar; the couple reestablished contact in February 2004.
+They met in 1995 at a physics seminar; the couple reestablished contact in February 2004 when Yang moved to China to become affiliated with Tsinghua University.
 Yang called Weng, who was 54 years his junior, his "final blessing from God".

 Yang obtained U.S. citizenship during his research within the country.
 According to the state-run Xinhua News Agency, Yang said the decision was painful as his father never forgave him for that.
-According to Xinhua, he formally renounced his American citizenship in late 2015, while acknowledging the U.S. was a beautiful country that gave him good opportunities to study science.
+According to Xinhua and other mainstream Chinese media, he formally renounced his American citizenship on April 1, 2015.
+He acknowledged that while the U.S. was a beautiful country that gave him good opportunities to study science, China since his youth had offered the best secondary and undergraduate institutions, though the US had the top graduate studies.
+However, circumstances changed in favor of China's growth by the turn of the century.

 His son Guangnuo was a computer scientist.
 His second son Guangyu is an astronomer, and his daughter Youli is a doctor.

-Yang turned 100 on 1 October 2022, and died in Beijing on 18 October 2025, at the age of 103.
+Yang turned 100 on October 1, 2022, and died in Beijing on October 18, 2025, at the age of 103.
 The day after the announcement of his death, people gathered and waited in line at Tsinghua University to pay tributes to Yang.